hack4impact-upenn/member-bios/yoni-nachmany.md

 He is also a leader in the PennQuest outdoor orientation program, guiding 130 incoming students on a hiking and camping trip on the Appalachian Trail.
 A former [hackNY fellow](https://apply.hackny.org/), Yoni is excited about tech in his native New York City.
-This summer, Yoni is a Core Engineer Intern at [Meetup](http://www.meetup.com/): Meetup's mission is to revitalize local community and help people around the world self-organize.
+This past summer, Yoni was a Core Engineer Intern at [Meetup](http://www.meetup.com/): Meetup's mission is to revitalize local community and help people around the world self-organize.
-The summer before, he worked as a Machine Learning Research Intern at [Clarifai](http://clarifai.com/), an AI startup developing image recognition technology with deep learning.
+The summer before, he worked as a Machine Learning Research Intern at [Clarifai](http://clarifai.com/), an AI startup developing visual recognition technology with deep learning.
 In his free time, he enjoys visiting museums on weekends, listening to podcasts before he goes to bed, and discovering beautiful music samples.